‘This thought cheered Bozo, I do not know why.

 But how? the boy asked Bozo and the boy sat down on the curb and watched Bozo draw on the ground with a piece of blue chalk.
 How do you do it?
 I’m starving.
 I don’t think I’ll last the winter.

 Who cares?
 Bozo said with the pessimism he and his homeless colleagues were used to but didn’t realise the boy was not used to it.
-Saying ‘who cares’ is just accepting their fate and their deaths, which is something a child can’t do.
+Saying ‘who cares’ is just accepting their fate, which is something a child can’t do.
 And the boy was just a child.

 They were in the road not too far from the Elysée Palace, not too far from where Bozo used to live.